KwaneleKhumalo/active_directory/setup/setup.md

     You may have noticed that your OS is not taking on full-screen mode.
     That's because we need to insert Guest Additions CD Image.
     The VIDEO below will show you how to do this.
     Reboot the system when done.
 This will need to be done on all your VMs.

+#### Press Right Ctrl-F to enable/disable full screen.
+Press Switch to confirm.